Edelis1931/BPNN/README.md

 # MachineLearning
-This is a pack of Machine Learning code I have wrote in the past
+This is a Feedforward Neural Network with Back Propagation